Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 training distribution.
 However, if those metrics are similar, there’s no guarantee that there’s no shift.

-A more sophisticated solution is to use a two-sample hypothesis test, shortened as two-sample test.
+A more sophisticated solution is to use a two-sample hypothesis test, shortened as a two-sample test.
 It’s a test to determine whether the difference between two populations (two sets of data) is statistically significant.
 If the difference is statistically significant, then the probability that the difference is a random fluctuation due to sampling variability is very low, and, therefore, the difference is caused by the fact that these two populations come from two distinct distributions.

 A basic two-sample test is the `Kolmogorov–Smirnov test`, also known as the `K-S` or `KS test`.
 It’s a nonparametric statistical test, which means it doesn’t require any parameters of the underlying distribution to work.
 It doesn’t make any assumption about the underlying distribution, which means it can work for any distribution.